digital-asset/daml/daml-lf/spec/transaction.rst

 Backward compatibility
 ^^^^^^^^^^^^^^^^^^^^^^

 DAML-LF transaction nodes, and transactions are encoded according a common versioning scheme, called the *transaction version scheme*.
-Each version of this scheme, called a transaction version, is associated to a unique language version.
+Each version of this scheme, called a transaction version, is associated to a language version.

 In the following *dev* transaction version will refer to a transaction version associated to a *dev* language version and *stable* transaction version will refer to a transaction version associated to a non-*dev* language version.

 Unlike the serialization format of a *dev* transaction version which can be changed freely without compatibility considerations, the serialization format of a *stable* transaction version cannot be changed or associated to a different language version once introduced.

 An consumer compliant with this specification does not have to provide any support for *dev* transaction version.
 It must however accept all stable versions.

-Every change to ``transaction.proto`` entails a change to this specification.
-`Version history`_ defines a total ordering of all past stable versions; any stable version *y* unlisted there should be considered *y>k* for any known version *k*.
+Every change to ``transaction.proto`` entails a change to this specification.  `Version history`_ defines a total ordering of all past stable versions; any stable version *y* unlisted there should be considered *y>k* for any known version *k*.
 At the top of the specification file, just under the title are written a version number together with a date.
 While, the version number described the latest stable transaction version the file specified, the date indicate when the file was modified for the last time.
 Those changes may included rewording and typo correction in the specification of stable versions and arbitrary change in specification of a dev transaction versions.

 A a node, or a transaction of version *n* may be interpreted by consulting any version of this document *m≥n*.
 Likewise, any version *q* of the transaction specification is sufficient to interpret transactions of any version *r≤q*.
 In other words, later versions of this specification preserve the semantics and parseability of earlier versions; there is no need to consult or implement older versions in order to interpret any transaction, and you may always simply consult the latest appropriate version.

 By contrast, a node, or a transaction of version *s* must be rejected by a consumer that implements this specification of version *t<s*.
 So if you produce a transaction of version *s*, you may assume that its consumer either implements some version *u≥s*, or will reject the message containing the transaction.
 The ``.proto`` format may make parsing such transactions possible, but that is irrelevant; semantics defined in later versions of this specification may be vital for correctly interpreting transactions defined under those later versions, and you must not suppose otherwise.

 For example, suppose you have a transaction of version 10.
 You can expect it to be interpreted the same by consumers implementing specification version 11, 12, 5000, and so on.
 On the other hand, you can expect a consumer of version 10 or 11 to reject the message containing that transaction, because specification version 12 might define some semantics vital to understanding your transaction.

 "since version"
 ~~~~~~~~~~~~~~~

 Every message type and field is accompanied by one or more *since
 version x* annotations in this document, preceding some description of
 semantics.
-This defines when that message, field, or semantic rule was
+This defines when that message, field, or semantic rule
-introduced in the transaction specification.
-Where there are multiple
+was introduced in the transaction specification.
+Where there are
-overlapping definitions of semantics for the same field of the form
+multiple overlapping definitions of semantics for the same field of
-*since version x*, the correct interpretation for any transaction of
+the form *since version x*, the correct interpretation for any
-version *y* is that under the greatest *x* such that *x≤y*, failing that
+transaction of version *y* is that under the greatest *x* such that
-the second-greatest such *x*, and so on.
+*x≤y*, failing that the second-greatest such *x*, and so on.

-For example, suppose you have received transactions of versions 11 and 12,
+For example, suppose you have received transactions of versions 11 and
-and this document defines overlapping semantics for *since version 10*,
+12, and this document defines overlapping semantics for *since version
-*11*, and *13*.
-You should interpret both transactions according to the
+10*, *11*, and *13*.
+You should interpret both transactions according
-*since version 11* section, also relying on *since version 10* where not
+to the *since version 11* section, also relying on *since version 10*
-in conflict with *since version 11*; however, the *since version 13*
+where not in conflict with *since version 11*; however, the *since
-section must be ignored entirely.
+version 13* section must be ignored entirely.

 Changing this specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Future versions of this specification must conform to the `DAML-LF
 Governance process`_ and preserve all invariants described above.
-Where
-these are in conflict, the governance process takes priority.
+Where these are in conflict, the governance process takes priority.

 If you introduce version *z*, your changes to this document should
 almost certainly all occur under *since version z* annotations; a new
 version without any such annotations in either this or the `value`_
 specification is probably not a new version at all.
-Simply updating the
+Simply updating
-semantic descriptions is tantamount to retroactively editing the
+the semantic descriptions is tantamount to retroactively editing the
-specification of older versions, and is a violation of governance except
+specification of older versions, and is a violation of governance
-where correction of the description of those older versions is actually
+except where correction of the description of those older versions is
-desirable.
+actually desirable.

-Moreover, if those semantics conflict with prior version *y*, such as by
+Moreover, if those semantics conflict with prior version *y*, such as
-deleting a field, you should note that with an annotation *since version
+by deleting a field, you should note that with an annotation *since
-z, conflicts with version y*.
+version z, conflicts with version y*.

-For example, suppose in version 12, you are defining new semantics for a
+For example, suppose in version 12, you are defining new semantics for
-field introduced in version 11.
-Simply describing those semantics under
+a field introduced in version 11.
+Simply describing those semantics
-the existing *since version 11* section is a governance violation; you
+under the existing *since version 11* section is a governance
-must add a *since version 12* section and describe the semantics there;
+violation; you must add a *since version 12* section and describe the
-this section should be titled *since version 12, conflicts with version
+semantics there; this section should be titled *since version 12,
-2* if it does not merely extend, but instead replaces some part of the
+conflicts with version 2* if it does not merely extend, but instead
-*since version 11* description.
+replaces some part of the *since version 11* description.

 However, you may modify the *since version 11* section to explain how
 *that version* differs from the newly-added version 4; that is because